 In a wide-array of applications, the original data recorded from a digital system must be manipulated in order to extract the greatest amount of information.

-GWpy provides a suite of functions to simplify and extend the excellent digital signal processing suite in scipy.signal
+GWpy provides a suite of functions to simplify and extend the excellent digital signal processing suite in scipy.signal.

-object comes with a number of Fourier methods to calculate a FrequencySeries
+The TimeSeries object comes with a number of Fourier methods to calculate a FrequencySeries or Spectrogram by calculating and averaging FFTs.

 See FFT routines for GWpy for more details.

-object comes with a number of instance methods that should make filtering data trivial for a number of common use cases.
+The TimeSeries object comes with a number of instance methods that should make filtering data trivial for a number of common use cases.

 Available methods include: